What Is Comprehensive Coverage?

 - Collision or rollovers

 Comprehensive does not exactly mean “all-encompassing”.
-You should check with car insurance agent to discover exactly what is covered.
+You should check with a car insurance agent to discover exactly what is covered.
 The aforementioned information should be sufficient for a broad overview.
 However, every provider and policy is different.
 Double-check it all with your insurance agent before you make any decision.

 What Should Your Comprehensive Deductible Be?

-A comprehensive deductible is the amount you would be all right paying out of pocket if you ever experienced this kind of loss.
+A comprehensive deductible is the amount of money you would be all right paying out of pocket if you ever experienced this kind of loss.
 So, if your car was stolen and you had a deductible of $500, you would pay $500 of your own money and your car insurance provider would pay the rest.

 How much you pay each month for comprehensive coverage is determined in a different way than for personal injury liability and property damage.
 With that type of coverage, the amount of protection you get dictates what you pay.
 With comprehensive coverage, though, the cost varies based on the deductible you choose.
 The higher the deductible, the less you’ll shell out each month for a premium – but the more you’ll spend of your own money if you file a claim.